Gearank – Music Gear Information for Live Performance or Studio

 What Type Of Connectivity Do You Need?

 It's becoming ever more commonplace for 25 key MIDI keyboards to only have USB ports on them, because the latet computer operating systems already know What MIDI is, and works seamlessly.
+And this is more than enough for a beginner.
 If you need to directly control instruments that only have the MIDI style 5 pin DIN connector then you'll need to ensure the controller you buy has a standard 5 pin MIDI out port, otherwise you'll also have to buy a USB to MIDI converter (link to Amazon.com).

 Key Size & Weight